RFC North Sea - Med has a unique contact point for requesting international capacity: the one-stop shop (OSS).

 The pre-arranged paths which can currently be ordered via PCS are described in the following files:

-The PaP catalogue for timetable 2018, for Late Path Requests and Ad-Hoc Path Requests (Reserve Capacity) has been updated in PCS on the 3rd of July 2017.
-An overview is available in excel and pdf.
+The PaP catalogue for timetable 2019 for Ad-Hoc Path Requests (Reserve Capacity) has most recently been updated in PCS on the 2nd of October 2018.

-Catalogue of timetable 2019 pre-arranged paths - Version on 8 January 2018: Click here
+Catalogue of timetable 2019 pre-arranged paths - Reserve Capacity - Updated version on 3rd of October 2018: excel

-To consult the figures about the capacity offer of all Rail Freight Corridors: Click here
+To consult the figures about the capacity offer of all Rail Freight Corridors for timetable 2019: Click here

 Who can apply for capacity ?